EmileDqy/Workout-Starter-Pack/README.md

 #### TODOS :

 - Critical :
-    - Fix the tray (not closing properly and when we click on a button it breaks the CSS later on)
+    - clean the code
+    - Fix the possible errors that can occure with the config file
     - Rename the project ?
 - High priority :
-    - clean the code
+    - Fix the tray (not closing properly and when we click on a button it breaks the CSS later on)
     - Create the workshop
-    - Fix the possible errors that can occure with the config file.

     - Add online community workshop (for the exercises and the config files)
+- Ideas for later :
     - Use pyQt5's webview in order to render the webpage.
-It'll allow the program to close the window on its own.
+It'll allow the program to close the window on its own
-- Add an animation or a mini-game for the training.
+    - Add an animation or a mini-game for the training
     - Add langage files
-- Add customized reminders such as drinking water every hour.
+    - Add customized reminders such as drinking water every hour

 #### Possible bugs :